Every day, new people seek out natural solutions for ailments and applications and turn away from conventional products.

 Make sure your fingers, body parts, and any foreign particles do not come into contact with any portion of your dropper bottle (besides its exterior of course).
 This will ensure that your mānuka oil stays pure and sterile for long-term use.

 - Massage into fingernails and cuticles after washing your hands.

-- Add a few drops to your favorite lotion for an antibacterial boost.
+- Add a few drops to your favourite lotion for an antibacterial boost.

 - Massage onto sore muscles and joints.

-- Add 10 to 20 drops to a hot bath to soothe muscles, joints, and breathe the relaxing vapors.
+- Add 10 to 20 drops to a hot bath to soothe muscles, joints, and breathe the relaxing vapours.